Plainpalais: Plaine de Plainpalais

 The Plaine de Plainpalais is a large public square (78 135 square metres).
+It is mentioned in Mary Shelley's Frankenstein.
 It is home of the Plainpalais skatepark.
 Inaugurated in 2012, the Plainpalais skatepark is intended for young people over the age of 10 who practise skateboarding, roller skating and BMX riding at any level.
 Covering 3,000 m^{2}, it is one of the biggest skate parks in Europe.